allenai/allenact/docs/FAQ.md

 ### Building documentation locally

-If you have made no changes to the documentation and only wish to build documentation on your local machine, run the following from within the `embodied-ai` root directory.
+If you have made no changes to the documentation and only wish to build documentation on your local machine, run the following from within the `allenact` root directory.
 Note: This will generate HTML documentation within the `site` folder
 ```bash
 mkdocs build
 ```

 ### Serving documentation locally

-If you have made no changes to the documentation and only wish to serve documentation on your local machine (with live reloading of modified documentation), run the following from within the `embodied-ai` root directory.
+If you have made no changes to the documentation and only wish to serve documentation on your local machine (with live reloading of modified documentation), run the following from within the `allenact` root directory.
 ```bash
 mkdocs serve
 ```